 Wilderness Watch Staff

 Headquartered in Missoula, Montana, Wilderness Watch also has offices in Idaho, Minnesota, Vermont, and Washington, D.C.
-Get to know our staff and board.
+Get to know our staff and board of directors.

 KATIE BILODEAU